 - Some people have a fear of having dental instruments being placed in their mouth, they worry that this may trigger a gag reflex or cause an anxious feeling where they might find it difficult to breathe.

 If you haven’t been to a dentist before it may simply be a fear of the unknown.
 You may recognize one or more of the above anxieties but they can be overcome given the right circumstances;

 - It is important to communicate your fears and concerns with your dentist.
-Mr. Skalka and Mr. Newland will always make time to talk with you during your initial consultation to discuss any anxieties that you may have.
+Marek Skalka and David Rossington will always make time to talk with you during your initial consultation to discuss any anxieties that you may have.